skazhy/advent-hs/NOTES.md

 `Control.Applicative.<|>` is used to continue searching list, if elements do not sum up to 2020, `Data.Foldable.asum` is used to take first non-empty element from the list (which contains the sum).
+It is not possible to pattern match on sets, so both sets and lists are used.

 * `elementResult`: is there a way to return replace `member` lookup with a method that returns a Maybe, so that the if-else can be replaced with a map.